Border Collies are renowned for their exceptional intelligence, consistently ranking as one of the top three most intelligent dog breeds.

 Their famous stare is a sign that they're focused and alert, making them a valuable asset in a service dog setting.

-Additional reading: Are Australian Shepherds Good Service Dogs
+You might enjoy: Do Australian Shepherds Make Good Service Dogs

 Border Collies are extremely friendly and eager to befriend anyone, making them a great addition to any family.